● Wireless tour guide systems can greatly increase the effectiveness of your tours

 ● Factors such as your tour/facility environment and the size of your groups will play a role in determining which system is right for you.

 There are many important factors to consider when purchasing a tour guide system.
-You’ll want to choose the system that works best for your environment and meets the unique needs of your business.
+You’ll want to choose a system that works best for your environment and meets the unique needs of your business.

 But where do you start?
 How do you know which tour guide system is right for you?
 Listed below are several questions you’ll need to ask yourself before you can make a decision.